Giancarlo-Enriquez/genriquez/README.md

 👋 Hello GitHub Community!

-I'm Giancarlo Enriquez, a first-year graduate student pursuing a degree in Mathematical Sciences with a keen interest in the intersection of machine learning and financial engineering at New York University (NYU). 📚 I'm passionate about leveraging advanced computational techniques to unravel complex financial dynamics, and GitHub is where I showcase my coding endeavors and collaborative projects.
+I'm Giancarlo Enriquez, a second-year graduate student pursuing a degree in Mathematical Sciences with a keen interest in the intersection of machine learning and financial engineering at New York University (NYU). 📚 I'm passionate about leveraging advanced computational techniques to unravel complex financial dynamics, and GitHub is where I showcase my coding endeavors and collaborative projects.

 🌐 About Me